Phate6660/rsfetch/README.md

 ## TODO

-- better output (implemented)
+- better pretty output by either handling it myself (scary!) or replacing `prettytable-rs` with a lighter crate
 - implement async
-- information gathering functions are split off into a separate lib ([implemented](https://github.com/Phate6660/nixinfo))
+- information gathering functions are split off into a separate lib (implemented -- `nixinfo`)